Medications are supposed to make you healthier, but sometimes the side effects have negative impacts on your teeth and oral health.

 Decongestants are another common treatment for allergies and the common cold which can also create dry mouth.

-Cough syrups create another level of damage to the teeth in that they’re highly acidic, which, like antihistamines, can lead to tooth decay and discoloration.7
+Decongestants like cough syrups may create another level of damage to the teeth in that they’re highly acidic, which, like antihistamines, can lead to tooth decay and discoloration⁷.

 Blood pressure medication

-Beta blockers, calcium channel blockers, diuretics, heart rhythmic medications and angiotensin-converting enzyme inhibitors are all commonly prescribed to treat high blood pressure.
-These medications all share the side effect of dry mouth, increasing your chances of developing tooth decay.8
+Beta-blockers, calcium channel blockers, diuretics, heart rhythmic medications and angiotensin-converting enzyme inhibitors are all commonly prescribed to treat high blood pressure.
+These medications typically share the side effect of dry mouth, which may increase your chances of developing tooth decay⁸.

-Antidepressants have been linked to negative effects on bone health9, which can increase a person’s chances of developing rampant tooth decay, bad breath, gum disease, oral yeast infections and implant failure.
-On top of this, antidepressants also cause dry mouth.10
+Antidepressants have been linked to negative effects on bone health⁹, which may increase a person’s chances of developing tooth decay, bad breath, gum disease, oral yeast infections and implant failure.
+On top of this, antidepressants also cause dry mouth¹⁰.

 How to minimize damage

-If you take regular pain medication, you can help curb dry mouth and consequential tooth decay by following these regiments:
+When thinking about how to treat cavities it is important to note that the more effective way to treat a cavity is to prevent one in the first place.
+If you take regular pain medication, you can help curb dry mouth and consequential tooth decay by following these common regiments:

-For the bad breath which often accompanies dry mouth, you may want to try chewing on any of the following herbs: parsley, aniseed, fennel or rosemary.
+It is important to be aware of the signs of a cavity, such as tooth pain, tooth sensitivity, and blackened areas on a tooth, and see a dentist regularly¹¹.
+For the bad breath which often accompanies dry mouth, in consultation with your doctor, you may want to try chewing on any of the following herbs: parsley, aniseed, fennel or rosemary.

 When you do reach for the antacids to treat heartburn or acid reflux, find a sugar-free option.
 Be sure to brush your teeth after taking an antacid to help reduce any damaging effects.